MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 1. Navigate to **Cloud Manager Dashboard -> Cloud Manager Settings -> Cloud Manager Settings**.

 2. Update **My Oracle Support (MOS) Credentials**.
+This credential is the same as the username and password you enter when you access [http://support.oracle.com/](support.oracle.com).
+Please make sure that you have an account and you can access [http://support.oracle.com/](support.oracle.com).
 This is required to download DPKs and PRPs automatically.

 ![](./images/1.png "")